parth1902/PCA_Player_Finder/README.md

-# PCA-based model to similar football players
+# PCA-based model to find similar football players

 You can demo the model here: https://cryptic-meadow-97768.herokuapp.com